team751/2013RobotCode/IE Regional.md

 After the match, we looked at the driver station logs and saw that our trip times and packet losses had decreased significantly.

+The autonomous command sequence had consistently worked in practice but not on the field.

 Before our third match, we replaced our autonomous command sequence with [a new, super-simple procedural autonmous](https://github.com/team751/2013RobotCode/blob/ca82817f40e3b0b0271eeb8c48971b952fab2121/src/org/team751/Robot2013.java#L144).
 This code executes the same logic as the command sequence, but it does it procedurally and entirely within autonomousInit(), using Thread.sleep() to wait for conditions.

 In our third match, using the simple autonomous, the robot performed as expected.